pulp-platform/style-guidelines/README.md

 # Styleguides

-## Coding Style
+## TL;TR - Absolute Minimum

-- If the existing coding style is sane - keep to it.
+- If the existing coding style is sane - stick to it.
-- Keep the files tidy.
-No superfluous line breaks, align ports on a common boundary.
+- Avoid `defines` and `ifdefs` as much as possible.
 - Don't use tabs, use spaces.
-If you really want to use tabs then use them consistently.
 - Use 4 spaces to open a new indentation level.
 - All signal and module names should be lower case with underscores as whitespace replacements (e.g.: `fetch_busy`).
 - Instantiation of modules should be prefix with `i_`, e.g.: `i_prefetcher`
 - For port definitions keep a post-fix direction (`_o`, `_i`).
 - For active low signals put an additional (`_no`, `_ni`).
-- Denote output of ff with `_q` and the input with `_n`.
+- Denote output of ff with `_q` (output of ff) and the input with `_n` (next) or alternatively `_p` (present) and `_n` (next).
+- Do not use CamelCase!

+## Coding Style

+- Keep the files tidy.
+No superfluous line breaks, align ports on a common boundary.
+- Don't use tabs, use spaces.
+If you really want to use tabs then use them consistently.
 - Name dedicated signals wiring `module A` (output) with `module B` (input) `signal_a_b`
-- Do not use CamelCase!
+- Within an IP, use Interfaces to connect component instances whenever possible.
+- Use Interfaces at the top-level interface of the IP, but also provide a wrapper that “unrolls” the Interfaces into input and output ports.
-- Do not put overly large comment headers.
+- Do not put overly larsge comment headers.
 Nevertheless, try to structure your HDL code, e.g.:
 ```
   // ------------------------------------
   // CSR - Control and Status Registers
   // ------------------------------------
 ```
+- Specify memory map and integration rules while coding, using the `crazy88` (TODO: Link to Documentation) syntax
 - Put `begin` statements on the same level as the block qualifier, for example:
 ```verilog
 module A (